syfer09/syfer09.github.io/docs/_posts/2025-08-10-Round1042Div3Summary.markdown

 ```

 ### Further Thoughts on C
-This was a very frustrating problem.
+I had fun solving this, but looking back I am a bit frustrated at how slow I was at every part of the process.
 I realized the modulo trick within the first 10 minutes of looking at the problem, and rest was implementation.
 At first I was considering going through $$T$$ for every element in $$S$$ and doing it manually.
 This would however result in a complexity of $$O(n^2)$$ which would have surely failed  the timed tests.

 Next I decided to hash, and count every element of $$T$$ in that hash.
 This is the code that I was able to eventually get working after the contest end.